-- To demonstrate, with a submitted Building for Life 12 assessment, that the proposed development will contribute to achieving sustainable development. - To adopt estate design and layout strategies which prioritise walking and cycling, create permeable, connected, safe communities with links to amenities in the community and to other estates and residential areas. - To 'design in' opportunities for safe outdoor play in playgrounds and on the streets notwithstanding complying with Local Plan Policy SC/7 (Outdoor Play Space, Informal Open Space and New Developments). - To 'design in' active facades where front doors and habitable rooms overlook the street. - To give careful consideration of car parking so that it does not dominate the street scene. - To ensure creative use of landscaping, building design and planting that enhances the public realm, creates biodiversity and increases amenity. - Where appropriate and practical to do so, to use public art to help reinforce a sense of place and community. - To encourage schemes that incorporate, where practical to do so, appropriate energy generation technology (solar PV, solar thermal, heat pumps, wind power etc.) to be energy neutral. - To encourage schemes that enable the implementation of smart energy technologies to improve energy efficiencies within the home and be innovative in setting standards of design and technology used.
+- To demonstrate, with a submitted Building for Life 12 assessment25, that the proposed development will contribute to achieving sustainable development. - To 'design in' opportunities for safe outdoor play in playgrounds and on the streets notwithstanding complying with Local Plan Policy SC/726 (Outdoor Play Space, Informal Open Space and New Developments). - To encourage schemes that incorporate, where practical to do so, appropriate energy generation technology (solar PV, solar thermal, heat pumps, wind power etc.) to be energy neutral. - To encourage schemes that enable the implementation of smart energy technologies to improve energy efficiencies within the home and be innovative in setting standards of design and technology used.